The 15 Customer Success Metrics That Actually Matter

 How to Calculate Customer Churn Rate

-To calculate churn rate, follow these steps:
+To calculate your customer churn rate, follow these steps:

-Step 1: First, determine the timeframe that you'll consider when measuring your data.
+• Step 1: First, determine the timeframe that you'll consider when measuring your data.
 This can be a week, month, quarter, year, etc.

-Step 2: Next, determine how many existing customers there were at the start of this time period as well as the number of customers that churned during the same timeframe.
+• Step 2: Next, determine how many existing customers there were at the start of this time period, as well as the number of customers that churned during the same timeframe.

-Step 3: Finally, divide the number of churned customers by the total number of existing customers to find your churn rate.
+• Step 3: Finally, divide the number of churned customers by the total number of existing customers to find your churn rate.

-For example, let's say I wanted to measure the monthly churn rate for my online publishing business.
+Sample calculation: Let's say I wanted to measure the monthly churn rate for my online publishing business.
 At the start of May, I had 1,000 subscribers, but by the end of the month, 64 of them churned.
-That would mean that my churn rate for May would be 6.4% (64/1000=.064=6.4%).

-When measuring churn rate, remember to exclude the new customers that you acquired during the measurement period from your existing total.
+When measuring customer churn rate, remember to exclude the new customers that you acquired during the measurement period from your existing total.
 These customers will count towards your existing customer total during the next assessment that you perform.

 Additionally, be sure to include any new customers who did churn during the time period with your overall churn total.
 Since the churn for these customers occurred during the assessment period, you should include them when measuring for churn rate.